 Power supply: Mains Electricity

 Communications: There is cellphone coverage at Ras Nungwi.
-There is also internet access which costs US$6 per hour.
+There is also internet access.
 WiFi is available in the public areas.

 TV & radio: There are iPod stations in the Superior Deluxe chalets and the Ocean Suite.
 The Ocean Suite also has a DVD player (but no TV).